-Nationaal Instituut voor Kernfysica en Hoge-Energiefysica (NIKHEF), P.O.
-Box 41882, 1009 DB Amsterdam, The Netherlands (Received 14 September 2004; published 24 November 2004)
+NIKHEF, P.O.
+Box 41882, 1009 DB Amsterdam, The Netherlands

+(Dated: November 5, 2018)

 The contribution of rescattering to final state interactions in (e, e'p) cross sections is studied for medium and high missing energies using a semiclassical model.
-This approach considers two-step processes that lead to the emission of both nucleons.
-The effects of nuclear transparency are accounted for in a Glauber-inspired approach and the dispersion effects of the medium at low energies are included.
+This approach considers twostep processes that lead to the emission of both nucleons.
+The effects of nuclear transparency are accounted for in a Glauber inspired approach and the dispersion effects of the medium at low energies are included.
 It is found that rescattering is strongly reduced in parallel kinematics.
-At high missing energies and momenta, the distortion of the shortrange correlated tail of the spectral function is dominated by a rearrangement of that strength itself.
+At high missing energies and momenta, the distortion of the short-range correlated tail of the spectral function is dominated by a rearrangement of that strength itself.
 In perpendicular kinematics, a further enhancement of the experimental yield is due to strength that is originally in the mean field region.
 This contribution becomes negligible at large missing momenta.